drdaemos/xc5-docs/en/design_changes/creating_sidebar_menu_in_customer_area.md

 # Step 1\.
 Create an empty module

-You can simply do it according to {% link "the guide" ref_KLBakhPi %}.
+You can simply do it according to {% link "the guide" ref_TZnqVJsw %}.
 For the sake of example, I have created a module with developer ID **Tony **and module ID **SidebarMenu**, so it will be sitting in the `<X-Cart 5>/XLite/Module/Tony/SidebarMenu/` folder.

 Rebuild the cache and this module will appear in the **Extensions > Installed modules** section in your admin area.
 Enable this module.